Colorado elopement guide

 What’s the best time of year to elope in Colorado?

-July through September are the only months where you are unlikely to see snow in Colorado, but I’ve also photographed an elopement in the middle of a blizzard two days after Labor Day, and been hailed on at the end of June.
-Eloping in summer will give you the most amount of locations to choose from, and the least amount of weather related stress.
+Eloping in summer or early fall will give you the most amount of locations to choose from, and the least amount of weather related stress.
 But eloping in the winter months often means empty trails and epic frozen alpine lakes, and with a cozy airbnb you don’t have to freeze outside all day.

 What do you two love doing together?
 If you’d never go hiking on a mountain vacation, there’s nothing saying you need to hike on your elopement day, either.
-Maybe hanging out at a campsite, renting a boat to cruise around an alpine lake, or spending the day at a luxury mountain home sounds more fun to you.
-There are no limits here!
+Maybe renting a boat to cruise around an alpine lake, skiing at your favorite resort, or spending the day glamping in the desert sounds more fun to you.
+Picture how you’re spending the whole day, and not just the moment you exchange your vows.

 2. Find your photographer

 Your photographer will be more heavily involved with planning your elopement than any other vendors, so get them on board first!
-Start with searching Google or Pinterest for Colorado elopement photographers in the area you’re interested in.
+Start with searching Google for photographers, or browse hashtags like #coloradoelopement on Instagram.
 Look through a lot of websites; enough to really get a feel for what kind of photos you do or don’t like.
-Then reach out to your favorites to schedule a call.
+Then reach out to your favorite to schedule a call.

 It’s super important to find a photographer you’re genuinely excited to spend the day with, so trust your gut feeling here!
 And don’t be afraid to contact multiple photographers—the person with the most instagram followers or who you found first on Pinterest may not be the one you connect best with on a video chat.